tgirke/rcf/alerts.md

 ## Unannounced exceptions

-<span style="color:red"> 5:20 PM, 10-Aug-2020: Cluster inaccessible due to power outage in Genomics Bdg.
-We will keep you posted on any updates.</span>
+<span style="color:red"> 5:20 PM, 10-Aug-2020: Cluster inaccessible due to power outage in Genomics Bdg. </span>

+We will keep you posted on any updates.

 <!--
 None currently observed.